 - I have a problem with photogenicity.

 Many people try to scare the photographer with such remarks.
 What for?
-An experienced master saw many faces: more or less interesting, more or less textured, etc. He knows a lot about photogenicity, and believe me, it is by no means subjective.
+An experienced photographer saw many faces: more or less attractive, more or less textured, etc. He knows a lot about photogenicity, and believe me; it is by no means subjective.

-Photogenicity is a subjective assessment of the presence of external data favorable for display on a movie screen or photography.Louis Delluc
+Photogenicity is a subjective assessment of external data favorable for display on a movie screen or photography.Louis Delluc

-We see that at the root of the definition is subjectivity (on the basis of which Louis made the statement), beyond which nothing and no one is interested (even after a century).
-But there are psychological and spiritual aspects, a sense of beauty and an emotional state in the frame.
+We see that at the root of the definition is subjectivity, beyond which nothing and no one is interested (even after a century).
+But there are psychological and spiritual aspects, a sense of beauty, and an emotional state in the frame.

-The need to talk about this topic in detail, within the framework of the blog, has ripened for a long time and today I decided to fill this gap, and talk about photogenicity, not comparing it with a myth, but denoting a simple problem that can (and should) be solved in order to appear interesting in front of the camera.
+The need to talk about this topic in detail within the blog’s framework has ripened for a long time.
+Today I decided to fill this gap and talk about photogenicity, not comparing it with a myth but denoting a simple problem that can (and should) be solved to appear attractive in front of the camera.

 Photogenicity Like a Gene